valeepg/valeepg/README.md

 ## 🔍 Strategic Roadmap & Impact

-* 🤖 *AI Innovation:* Integrated *Gemini API* to build intelligent layers in document automation products.
+* 🤖 *Conversational AI:* Integrated *Gemini API* to develop an intelligent chatbot, optimizing user interaction through the design of conversational flows.
-* 🏗️ *Product Engineering:* Currently architecting a real-time *Events Platform* using *Next.js, Supabase, and Payload CMS*.
+* 🏗️ *Product Engineering:* Currently architecting a real-time *Events Platform*, prioritizing scalability with *Next.js, Supabase, and Payload CMS*.
-* ⚡ *Data Orchestration:* Specialist in *Databricks triggers* and *Azure ETLs*, automating complex workflows to ensure real-time data reliability.
+* ⚡ *Data Automation:* Implementation of *Azure ETLs* and *Databricks triggers*, leveraging *Excel and Power BI* to automate data workflows and ensure data reliability.
-* 🏆 *Hackathons & Incubation:* Active participant in the startup ecosystem, leveraging Lean methodology to build scalable tech solutions.
+* 🏆 *Hackathons & Innovation:* Strategic focus on *MVP* definition and business models.
+Expert in *Storytelling* for high-impact pitches and understanding the user through experience design.
-* 📈 *Data-Driven Insights:* Experienced in identifying growth levers and product optimization through deep analytical deep-dives.
+* 📈 *Product Vision:* Ability to identify growth levers and optimize products through metrics analysis and a deep understanding of market needs.

 <br/>